dabizi/remembweb/README.md

 pulsar - cosmic light houses
 use pulsar to triangulate in the universe like gps with satelite; voyager from nasa contains a map to find earth using 14 pulsars all of this come from the humble neutron

+supernova how the universe works, season 7 episode 2 to become supernova at least 8 times more massive than our sun massive star; every second fuses 7,5 billion tons of hydrogène, which equals a hundred billion atomics bons per seconds